 Usually we see more than one bull shark in a bull shark dive

 Bullshark dive Playa del Carmen

 If you want to dive in Playa del Carmen with bull sharks, you will find many offers.
-Normally the dives take place in the morning.
-Because then the likelihood of seeing the bull sharks is at its best.
+Normally the dives take place in the morning since then the likelihood of seeing the bull sharks is at its best.
 Before the dive there is a detailed briefing with safety precautions and interesting facts about bull sharks.

 Most bull shark dives in Playa del Carmen drive to the “Bull Shark Point”, about 10 minutes from the beach.
-The dive site itself is a sandy arenal.
+The dive site itself is a sandy area.

-The bull shark dive takes place between 20 – 25 meters.
+The bull shark dive takes place between 20 – 25 meters (65 – 80 feet).
 At this depth, the participants kneel in the sand and form a semicircle.
 Usually, the first bull shark appears after a short time.
 Quite often, there are several bull sharks to see.
 They will do their rounds peacefully, while the divers will stay in their seats and not move.
 Do not worry, divers do not fit into their prey scheme.
 Diving accidents with sharks are extremely rare.
 Other marine creatures such as stingrays can also be seen during the bull shark dive in Playa del Carmen.